D\'{e}vissage for Waldhausen K-theory: Recollections

 \subsection{The Fibration Theorem}

-The Fibration Theorem provides a way of obtaining long exact sequences of $K$-groups similar to Quillen's Localization Theorem for the $K$-theory of abelian categories.
+The Fibration Theorem provides a way of obtaining long exact sequences of $K$-groups similarly to Quillen's Localization Theorem for the $K$-theory of abelian categories \cite{Qu}.
 It relates the $K$-theories of two different Waldhausen category structures on the same underlying category with cofibrations.
-The following version is a slight generalization of Waldhausen's original formulation \cite[Theorem 1.6.4]{Wa}.